reckter/STS-ModLoader/README.md

 # STS ModLoader #
 Currently supported version: `[EARLY_ACCESS_011] (01-08-2018) BETA`
+Note: Patches may not be fully up to date, they are currently manually generated.
+Patches will only be created for working versions.

 ## Install instructions: ##
 1. Clone repo
 2. Grab desktop-1.0.jar from your Slay the Spire steam folder and do one of the following: